 Many people choose to camp along the Coast to Coast Walk because of the tremendous money they can save on their accommodation.
 The budgetary benefits go beyond your sleeping arrangements, though.
 Camping allows you to self-cater your meals, saving you from spending tons on overpriced pub food every day.
 This MSR Kit is super lightweight, easy to pack, and convenient for all of those al fresco dinners and trailside coffee breaks.

-Item | Our recommended gear | |
+Item | Recommended | Notes |

 ---|---|---|

-Sleeping bag | Marmot Trestle 30 | A 30° F or 0° C sleeping bag should keep you plenty warm on the Coast to Coast. |
+Sleeping Bag | Marmot Trestle 30 | A 30° F or 0° C sleeping bag should keep you plenty warm on the Coast to Coast Walk. |

-Sleeping pad | Nemo Astro Insulated Sleeping Pad | If you are a side sleeper this is a must!
-Even if you're not, this is one of the most lightweight and comfortable sleeping pads out there. |
+Sleeping Pad | Nemo Astro Insulated Sleeping Pad | This is one of the most lightweight and comfortable sleeping pads out there.
+Plus, the genius pump sack makes inflating it so easy! |

-Utensils | Humangear Spork | Best $4 you will ever spend! |
+Utensils | Humangear Spork | This do-it-all utensil is all you need. |

 Plate/Bowl/Mug | MSR 2-person mess kit | We find this bowl and mug combo to be light, durable, and perfect for camp dinners. |